BolajiBI/WhatsAppPowerBIReport/README.md

 ![Model](https://user-images.githubusercontent.com/107071538/178270411-0e174101-b595-4bd2-91be-83faf47a0617.png)

 ## Report Design
-The design layout was designed in PowerPoint to have an idea of the I wanted the final output to be in PowerBI.
+The design layout was designed in PowerPoint to have an idea of what I wanted the final output to be in PowerBI.
 [Download PowerPoint file](/DesignLayout.pptx)

 ![Sample Layout](https://user-images.githubusercontent.com/107071538/178272805-42860b35-3629-4f5c-b9e5-2cbb7b2d2a20.png)